nicholasdille/container-slides/160_gitlab_ci/090_unit_tests/slides.md

 ## Unit Tests

-GitLab is able to consume JUnit formatted reports [](https://docs.gitlab.com/ee/ci/testing/unit_test_reports.html)
+GitLab is able to consume JUnit XML formatted reports [](https://docs.gitlab.com/ee/ci/testing/unit_test_reports.html)

-Reports must be prepared and defined as a special type of artifact
+Reports must be defined as a special type of artifact

 Reports will be displayed in the summary view of a pipeline

-The following example is based on [this one](https://docs.gitlab.com/ee/ci/testing/unit_test_report_examples.html#go):
+The following example was taken from the [official one](https://docs.gitlab.com/ee/ci/testing/unit_test_report_examples.html#go):

 ```yaml
 golang: